Coast Range Ride

 Once through the switchback sequence deep within this valley, it is another 4 miles of flowing down off the ridgeline in a smooth and steady ride before you'll hit Highway 46.
 Cattle line the side of the road (and sometimes stand on the road) as the ride flows through a broad valley.
 Pavement improves, widens and smooths out here in this last quick sequence.
 Highway 46 is the main highway up and over the Coast Range to Atascadero or Paso Robles.

 Ah, but what do my eyes spy directly across Highway 46?
 This is Old Creek Rd, and riders will commonly combine these two together to form a nice loop out and back to Hwy 1.

 Old Creek Rd (pictured below) continues this twisty backroad ride into Cayucos and neighboring Morro Bay.

 However, the tempo changes to a country backroad with a center line.
 It still can be a narrow bumpy ride, and you'll be loathing the day that any lumbering auto impedes your progress as the pavement is inviting, exciting and just plain fun.

 Riders descend into the canyon, covered in trees, losing elevation, tossing back and forth, a fun spirited ride indeed.
 The smaller bikes such as the flick-able standards and your buddy on the DRZ will love this road.

 Old Creek Rd is a fast ride with smooth pavement that flows across broad meadows broken by diving through tunnels of tree stands.
 A low summit pops up at the mid-point and then a rapid downhill on the southern half.
 The ride tightens up and curves become sharper in a quick succession of S-curves with several blind corners.
 It's here you'll be giggling like a school girl in that helmet of yours.
 Great fun!

-Whale Rock Reservoir fills the view as you descend down Old Creek Rd, completed in 1961, this 40,000 acre-foot reservoir provides water for City of San Luis Obispo, Cal Poly State University and California Men’s Colony and collects water from a 20 square mile watershed.
+Whale Rock Reservoir fills the view as you descend Old Creek Rd.
+Completed in 1961, this 40,000 acre-foot reservoir provides water for the City of San Luis Obispo, Cal Poly State University and California Men’s Colony and collects water from a 20 square mile watershed.